 If the leukemia continues to worsen despite treatment, it is called refractory leukemia.

-Your health care team may recommend a treatment plan that includes a combination of the treatments discussed above (such as chemotherapy, immunotherapy, and targeted therapy).
-Supportive care will also be important to help relieve symptoms and side effects.
+Your health care team may recommend a treatment plan that includes a combination of the treatments discussed above, such as chemotherapy, immunotherapy, and targeted therapy.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of refractory leukemia is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.